hwillGIT/IsaiahStudyInteractive/replit.md

 - Chapter 8 (22 verses): Sanctuary or Stumbling Stone
 - Chapter 9 (21 verses): The Light in the Darkness and the Prince of Peace

+## Recent Changes

+**November 2025**: Improved UX by conditionally hiding the Scripture Connections tab when verses lack connections.
+Previously, clicking a verse without connections would show a blank "Scripture Connections" tab that looked like a loading failure.
+Now, the tab only appears when the verse has documented connections (either `from` or `to` arrays), providing a cleaner interface with less reading required.

 ---

 ## 📋 APPLICATION TEMPLATE